stef/libopaque/python/README.md

 resp, sks, ctx = opaque.CreateCredentialResponse(pub, rec, cfg, ids, infos)
 ```

+ - `pub` comes from the user running the previous step.
  - `rec` is the users record stored by the server at the end of the registration protocol.
  - `cfg` is a `PkgConfig` struct either known, or passed by the server.
  - `ids` is the App_Ids struct that contains the user Ids of the user and the server.